 Private chat files are stored in the sender's OneDrive for Business folder, and permissions are automatically granted to all participants as part of the file sharing process.

-If users aren't assigned and enabled with SharePoint Online licenses, they don't have OneDrive for Business storage in Office 365.
-File sharing will continue to work in standard channels, but users won't be able to share files in chats without OneDrive for Business storage in Office 365.
+If users aren't assigned and enabled with SharePoint Online licenses, they don't have OneDrive for Business storage in Microsoft 365 or Office 365.
+File sharing will continue to work in standard channels, but users won't be able to share files in chats without OneDrive for Business storage in Microsoft 365 or Office 365.

 By storing the files in the SharePoint Online document library and OneDrive for Business, all compliance rules configured at the tenant level will be followed.

 Integration with SharePoint On-premises is not supported for Microsoft Teams at this time.

 The following is the example of relationships between team, standard channel, and document library.

 For every team, a SharePoint site is created, and the Shared Documents folder is the default folder created for the team.
 Each standard channel, including the General channel (the default channel for each team) has a folder in Shared Documents.

 It's not currently possible to replace the default SharePoint site and document library with another one.
 We've heard from you that you want it, and we're considering it.
 Check the Teams Roadmap or Teams UserVoice to stay on top of upcoming features.

 To add a tab to your team that links to an existing SharePoint site page or to your existing SharePoint document library: